nrc-cnrc/gramble/docs/docs/tutorial/gs2.md

 ## I thought this was basically a finite-state transducer language like XFST, that takes an input string and gives you an output string.
 This seems more like a database language like SQL.

-(If you didn't understand that question, that's okay, move on to the next question.
+(If you don't understand this question, that's okay, move on to the next question.
 This is just to address a common question we get.)

 Yes, you can kind of think of Gramble as the baby of XFST and SQL.